-I'll do my best to keep this page up-to-date in the days and weeks to come, but do check the various links for the very latest information.
+I'll do my best to keep this page up-to-date in the days and weeks to come, but do check the various links for the very latest information from the official sources.
 You should also check whether you should be in home quarantine, and what exactly that means.

 The latest infection numbers in Norway

-There are now 9,751 positive cases in Norway at the time of writing, with 256 people now confirmed dead.
-There are 16 people hospitalised around the country, just 2 of which are in intensive care.
-As of 11 August, 508,770 people had been tested out of Norway's population of around 5.3 million.
+There have been 13,741 positive cases in Norway at the time of writing, with 274 people now confirmed dead.
+There are 20 people hospitalised around the country, but just 2 are in intensive care.
+As of 27 September, 1,034,670 tests have taken place.
+For context, Norway's population is around 5.3 million.

-Some European countries seem to be experiencing the beginning of what could be a second wave.
-There are now fears of a similar trend in Norway.
-Recent positive test results are on the rise, although they have tended to be localised so far.
-An outbreak also occurred on a cruise ship docked in Tromsø.
-More on this later.
+Some European countries are experiencing the beginning of what could be a second wave.
+There are now clear signs of a similar trend in Norway, albeit on a local level.

 The latest situation in Norway

 Norway's prime minister has warned that the gradual re-opening of Norwegian society must now stop.
 This follows an increase in the rate of positive tests.

 Since August 7, there has been a ban on alcohol serving after midnight.
 As of 28 September, face masks are now mandated for everyone using public transport in and around Oslo at times when a one metre distance cannot be maintained.

 Thats part of a new clampdown in the capital city.
 Private gatherings in the Norwegian capital are now limited to 10 people and there is mandatory registration of all guests in places where food in served.

 New analysis from FHI on the deaths during the first three months of the pandemic in Norway has turned up some interesting stats.
 For example, 90% of those deaths involving COVID-19 also involved at least one chronic illness.